As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Add the cream cheese and milk and stir until the cream cheese had melted.
 Let simmer for 3 minutes, stirring often.

-- Add the mozzarella cheese, parmesan cheese, salt, and pepper, and continue to stir until the cheese is completely melted and the mixture has thickened.
+- Add the mozzarella cheese, parmesan cheese, salt, and pepper, lemon juice, and continue to stir until the cheese is completely melted and the mixture has thickened.

 - Add the spinach and artichoke hearts and cook until the spinach has wilted and the mixture is completely combined.